-German Shepherd Coat and Skin Care
+German Shepherd Dogs: Coat and Skin Care

 Wilson advises GSD owners to “do the de-shedding outside,” due to the amount of fur that will be released from your GSD’s coat during a good brushing with this tool.
 Walsh echoes this sentiment, saying, “It’s amazing what you can get out in five to ten minutes with a de-shedding tool.”